kanikakasharma/learning-library/developer-library/converged-db-for-developers/spatial/spatial.md

     This lab, we saw, how the complicated spatial data in a converged database is handled as easily as other datatypes using the buit-in functions and support for spatial data by Oracle Converged Database.

+## Summary
+In summary, you created a table to store Spatial data-type, performed CRUD operations on Spatial data-type stored in the converged database.
+You also got familiar with out of box functions provided by Oracle database to handle Spatial data-type, modified SQL queries in java code to access Spatial as data over REST.

-You may now proceed to the next lab.
+You may now *proceed to the next lab*.

 ## Want to learn more
 - [Spatial](https://docs.oracle.com/en/database/oracle/oracle-database/19/spatl/index.html)